badMade/comet_page_reader/docs/DEVELOPMENT.md

 ### Optional tooling

 - Use `web-ext` for live reloading in Firefox during development.
+- Run `npm test` (Node’s built-in test runner) to execute the utility tests under jsdom.
-- Employ Jest or Vitest with `jsdom` if you want automated tests around the modules in `utils/`.
+- Employ Jest or Vitest with `jsdom` if you want more elaborate automated tests around the modules in `utils/`.

 ## Code Architecture